Spherical CR uniformization of the magic 3-manifold: Background

 The {\it spinal sphere} of the bisector $\mathcal{B}(p_0,p_1)$ is the intersection of $\partial {\bf H}^2_{\mathbb C}$ with the closure of $\mathcal{B}(p_0,p_1)$ in $\overline{{\bf H}^2_{\mathbb C}}= {\bf H}^2_{\mathbb C}\cup \partial { {\bf H}^2_{\mathbb C}}$.
 The bisector $\mathcal{B}(p_0,p_1)$ is a topological 3-ball, and its spinal sphere is a 2-sphere.
 The {\it complex spine} of $\mathcal{B}(p_0,p_1)$ is the complex line through the two points $p_0$ and $p_1$.
 The {\it real spine} of $\mathcal{B}(p_0,p_1)$ is the intersection of the complex spine with the bisector itself, which is a (real) geodesic; it is the locus of points inside the complex spine which are equidistant from $p_0$ and $p_1$.
-Bisectors are not totally geodesic, but they have a very nice foliation by two different families of totally geodesic submanifolds.
+Bisectors are not totally geodesic, but they can be foliated by complex lines.
 Mostow \cite{Mostow:1980} showed that a bisector is the preimage of the real spine under the orthogonal projection onto the complex spine.
 The fibres of this projection are complex lines called the {\it complex slices} of the bisector.
 Goldman \cite{Go} showed that a bisector is the union of all Lagrangian planes containing the real spine.
 Such Lagrangian planes are called the {\it real slices} or {\it meridians} of the bisector.
+The "foliation" of bisectors by real planes is actually a singular foliation, since all leaves intersect along the real spine.

 From the detailed analysis in \cite{Go}, we know that the intersection of two bisectors is usually not totally geodesic and can be somewhat complicated.
 In this paper, we shall only consider the intersection of coequidistant bisectors, i.e. bisectors equidistant from a common point.
 When $p,q$ and $r$ are not in a common complex line, that is, their lifts are linearly independent in $\mathbb {C}^{2,1}$, then the locus $\mathcal{B}(p,q,r)$ of points in $ {\bf H}^2_{\mathbb C}$ equidistant to $p,q$ and $r$ is a smooth disk that is not totally geodesic, and is often called a \emph{Giraud disk}.
 The following property is crucial when studying fundamental domain.